Will Lankshear: Tottenham Hotspur

 On 8 October 2022, Lankshear made his debut as a substitute for Spurs' under-18s with his team 3–1 down against the Wolverhampton Wanderers youth side, and scored a quick-fire brace to level the match.
 Lankshear paid tribute to the strength and conditioning work he had undertaken since joining Tottenham Hotspur.
 Playing in the UEFA Youth League against Sporting Lisbon, Lankshear scored after 46 seconds.

 Lankshear scored 23 goals for Tottenham's U21 team in the 2023–24 Premier League 2 season, including a brace in the 3–1 play-off final victory against Sunderland.
 His performances saw him named as the league's Player of the Season.

 On 3 October 2024, Lankshear made his senior debut for Tottenham, starting a 2–1 away win over Hungarian champions Ferencvárosi TC in the UEFA Europa League.
 He scored his first goal for the club on 7 November in a 3–2 away defeat to Galatasaray in the same competition, before being sent off for receiving two yellow cards.

 Loan to West Bromwich Albion

 On 31 January 2025, Lankshear joined Championship club West Bromwich Albion on loan for the remainder of the 2024–25 season.
 He made his first appearance for the club on 8 February 2025 as a substitute for Isaac Price, in a 2–1 home win over Sheffield Wednesday.

 Loan to Oxford United

 On 5 August 2025, Lankshear joined Championship side Oxford United on a season-long loan.
 He made his debut on the opening day of the 2025–26 season, a 1–0 home defeat to Portsmouth.
+Although the season ended in relegation for the club, he was named as the club's Young Player of the Season.

+Middlesbrough

+On 22 July 2026, Lankshear joined Championship club Middlesbrough on a five-year contract for an initial fee that was reported to be around £10m, which could rise to a club-record £20m if various performance-related add-ons are met.
+He scored on his debut during the 1–0 victory against Wrexham in the EFL Cup first round on 7 August 2026.

 International career

 Lankshear scored on his debut for England U19 on 15 November 2023, in a 6–0 win over Romania U19.

 On 10 October 2024, Lankshear made his U20 debut during a 2–1 win over Italy in Frosinone.

 On 29 August 2025, Lankshear was called up to the England under-21s.

+On 25 September 2026, Lankshear scored on his debut for England under-21s in a 4–2 win over Kazakhstan.